juanbruzzone/arcade/README.md

 - CAD modeling helped us plan the spacing, alignment, and movement paths before building the physical system.
 - One helpful design decision was leaving the top of the game unattached, which made it much easier to access the inside of the game during testing.
 - The hall effect sensor wiring also needed to move with the basket, so we added extra slack and routed the wires around the moving parts to reduce interference.
+- Below is a video of the horizontal belt working for the first time during early build stages.

 https://github.com/user-attachments/assets/63af64f7-019d-4e8d-bfbd-29849f61da64